-Prakash Masand, M.D., is Co-Founder, Chairman, and CEO of Centers of Psychiatric Excellence (COPE).
-He is also Senior Vice President and Chief Medical Officer, Neuroscience, for Clinical Care Options, which acquired Global Medical Education (GME) in 2020, a company Dr. Masand founded and where he served as CEO for 10 years.
+Prakash Masand, M.D., is Co-Founder, Chairman and CEO of Centers of Psychiatric Excellence (COPE).
+He was also Chief Medical Officer for Clinical Education Alliance, which acquired Global Medical Education (GME) in 2020, a company Dr. Masand founded and where he served as CEO for 10 years.
 Dr. Masand also serves as Adjunct Professor at the Academic Medicine Education Institute, Duke-National University of Singapore Medical School (Duke-NUS).
 He was also the Chief Scientific Officer at the Institute for Advanced Medical Research.
 He was also Consulting Professor of Psychiatry and Behavioral Sciences at Duke University Medical Center in Durham, NC.
 He previously served as Director of Therapeutic Area Development, Neurosciences Medicine at the Duke Clinical Research Institute.
 Dr. Masand was also the Founder of psychCME, Inc., a leading program for continuing medical education in the United States, which was acquired by OPTUMHealth, a division of United Health Group, in 2006.

 Dr. Masand’s clinical research interests include psychopharmacology, novel antipsychotics, psychiatric disorders in the medically ill, treatment-resistant depression, irritable bowel syndrome and its relationship to psychiatric illness, and the use of psychostimulants in the medically ill.